 Additionally, prices take time to change because it takes time for people to recognize that price levels are rising, and it takes time for the signals to propagate through the economy.

 Market power also causes prices to be sticky.
 Most markets are not purely competitive, where the suppliers must accept the market price and cannot change it.
-With imperfect competition, oligopolies, and monopolies, these firms do have the power to set their own prices, at least to some extent, so prices will not change until they decide to change it.
+With imperfect competition, oligopolies, and monopolies, these firms do have the power to set their own prices somewhat, so prices will not change until they decide to change it.